As Knowledge Grows, Responsibility

 Calm vigilance is a helpful practice for these good-willing souls.
 Maimonides taught about “atoms of time” and the Zen tradition speaks of “sudden enlightenment”.
 Teilhard de Chardin wrote about the same idea under the name of “Omega Point”: in special occasions, a very small amount of time can liberate an immense amount of energy.
 There are cornerstones in time and sharp turning points in Karma which change the whole scene of life in quicker ways than many people can even suspect.

-See in our associated websites the articles “The Essence of Human Future” and “Meditation on the Awakening of Mankind”.
+See the articles “The Essence of Human Future” and “Meditation on the Awakening of Mankind”.

 “The Guide for the Perplexed”, Maimonides, Dover Publications, Inc., New York, 414 pp., see pp. 120-122.